Create your first SAR Slides

 Cherry-pick Gallery Content

 In this window, we show all fragments known to be a replacement for our query fragment within the dataset.
-It means that each entry here represents a dataset molecule.
+It means that each entry here represents a molecule.
 Fragments shown in the gallery are those selected in blue; fragment of the query is always selected and colored in yellow.

 In here you can manually click on the compounds you want to show by selecting/unselecting them from the gallery.

-Once happy with the filtering, just press "Apply Changes".
+Press "Apply Changes".
 You will see the changes applied to the pink bubble.

 Saving your SAR Report